Normando1945/Repo_Computational_Methods/README.md

 ## Contributing

-This repository is maintained by the author as the official course repository for **Seismic-Resistant Design**.
+This repository is maintained by the author as the official course repository for **Computational Methods**.

 Students are encouraged to use the repository, report bugs, and suggest improvements whenever necessary.
 Nevertheless, the official development and organization of the repository remain under the supervision of the author.